Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 We also launched a number of meaningful updates to our product this quarter, including larger, faster sheets, a new form builder with conditional logic, a Smartsheet extension for Adobe Creative Cloud and an accelerator for CCPA, California Consumer Privacy regulation that augments our GDPR accelerator, latest privacy regulations.

-Preliminary analysis of May's pipeline development and sales performance suggests a stabilization of the disruption caused by COVID that early data reinforces our commitment to investing such that Smartsheet is best positioned for continued growth and category leadership.
+Preliminary analysis of May's pipeline development and sales performance suggests a stabilization of the disruption caused by COVID.
+That early data reinforces our commitment to investing such that Smartsheet is best positioned for continued growth and category leadership.

-At a time when collaborative work management solutions are increasingly recognized as an effective mechanism for delivering digital transformation and high value workflows.
-We are allocating our capital to expand product development and innovation, deepen our selling capacity and position us as a company that succeeds over the long-term.
+At a time when collaborative work management solutions are increasingly recognized as an effective mechanism for delivering digital transformation and high value workflows we are allocating our capital to expand product development and innovation, deepen our selling capacity and position us as a company that succeeds over the long-term.

 As enterprises recognize the importance and of adapting to a new work from home reality, we were able to quickly respond and be in market with a campaign highlighting Smartsheet's ability to empower dynamic and agile workforces, workforces capable of being productive from anywhere.
 As these companies emerge from the initial phase of the COVID disruption and seek to build organizational resilience and agility.
 We will promote the value and importance of using Smartsheet to help businesses everywhere navigate a changed world.